Introduction

 static TEMPLATE: &str = include_str!("template.aml");

-let component_id = runtime.register_component(
+let component_id = builder.component(

 "my_comp",